Virtue, Moir lead ice dancing after record short dance

-The Canadian ice dancers broke their own record for a short program at the Pyeongchang Olympics on Monday, piling up 83.67 points with a harmonious, rock-inspired performance.

-That score edged their own record set last year by nearly a point, and left them more than a point ahead of their training partners and biggest rivals, Gabriella Papadakis and Guillaume Cizeron.
+Virtue and Moir floated across the ice in perfect harmony, every step of their samba and rhumba in perfect unison, to break their own record for a short program with 83.67 points.
+Their rock-inspired rift Monday left them more than a point ahead of Papadakis and Cizeron heading into the free dance.

+”We put the pressure on ourselves,” Virtue said. ”It’s a big part of being tested competitors, and we push each other and we push the limits.”

-The French couple appeared a bit thrown off by Papadakis’s costume, which came unhooked at the neck during their program.
-They held things together despite the wardrobe malfunction and scored 81.93 points, and now will rely on their stronger free dance Tuesday to track down the leaders.
+Papadakis and Cizeron skated after the Canadians and were immediately thrown off by her costume, which came unhooked at the neck seconds into the music.
+They held things together through the wardrobe malfunction to score 81.93 points, and now will turn to their stronger free dance Tuesday.

+”It was pretty distracting, kind of my worst nightmare happening at the Olympics,” Papadakis said. ”I told myself I don’t have a choice.
+I have to keep going and that’s what we did.”

 U.S. champs Madison Hubbell and Zachary Donohue were third, two-hundredths of a point ahead of their compatriots, Maia and Alex Shibutani.
 The third American couple, Madison Chock and Evan Bates, was seventh and in medal contention despite an injury that she aggravated during warmups.

 Virtue and Moir won Olympic gold at the 2010 Vancouver Games, then won silver four years later in Sochi, Russia.
-They stepped away from competition for two years, the taxing grind of more than 15 years spent working together having taken its toll, but returned to make another Olympic run.
+They stepped away from competition for two years, the taxing grind of more than 15 years spent working together having taken its toll, but returned for another run.
+They are seeking an unprecedented fifth Olympic figure skating medal.

 They were nearly unstoppable last season, winning the world championship as if they had never been away, but were upset by Papadakis and Cizeron at the Grand Prix Final in December.